RakshithaKalkura/Traffic-Violation-Detection-Systems/README.md

 ## 🌐 Acknowledgement

 This project was conducted under the supervision of Prof. M Prabhu and Anisha ma'am of CVLA group of NIT Calicut.
 Eternally grateful for all the guidance and mentorship.
+Also, grateful for the open source communities:
+- Roboflow
+- Kaggle
+- Streamlit

 ## License